The Better Life: Background and production

-The band was formed in 1996 in Escatawpa, Mississippi as a three-piece composed of Brad Arnold on drums and lead vocals, Matt Roberts on lead guitar and backing vocals, and Todd Harrell on bass guitar.
+The band was formed in 1996 in Escatawpa, Mississippi, as a three-piece composed of Brad Arnold on drums and lead vocals, Matt Roberts on lead guitar and backing vocals, and Todd Harrell on bass guitar.
 The band's earliest material, the song "Kryptonite", was written by Arnold at the age of 15.
 Arnold was convinced to be the singer after receiving positive feedback from Harrell's girlfriend, and since none of the remaining members had the vocal ability.

 3 Doors Down's first performance was at a celebratory event for a friend and, according to Arnold on the band's official website in 2000, the four songs the band played included "one by Bush, one by Metallica and a couple of originals".

 In 1997, 3 Doors Down began recording studio material.
 Their self-titled demo tape was mixed and mastered by Clyde Holly, and released in Spring of that year.
 Its recording studio, Holly House Recording, was referred to by Arnold as "a pretty decent little studio", and that it "maybe cost us a couple thousand dollars" for the band to record.
-The demo's track listing similar to that of a The Better Life, with six of the former's songs being re-recorded for the latter.
+The demo's track listing is similar to that of The Better Life, with six of the former's songs being re-recorded for the latter.
 The demo's final track, "Sarah Yellin' 86", was re-recorded as "Sarah Yellin'" on the band's second album, Away from the Sun.
 Another demo track, "Man in My Mind", was released as "Something in My Mind" on The Better Lifes 2023 deluxe edition.
 Two other tracks on the demo were also re-recorded for the latter year's Away from the Sun: Deluxe Edition.

-1,000 copies of the demo CD were initially released and took "two years" to sell, after which 1,000 more copies were produced and sold in "ten days" due to the success of the band's song "Kryptonite" playing on the WCPR-FM radio station, according to Arnold.
+The first 1,000 copies of the demo CD took "two years" to sell, after which 1,000 more copies were produced and sold in "ten days" due to the success of the band's song "Kryptonite" playing on the WCPR-FM radio station, according to Arnold.

 In 1998, Chris Henderson joined 3 Doors Down as the rhythm guitarist after leaving the band Burning Bridges.
 When discussing how the band got signed to a record label, Arnold said, "Universal and Atlantic came down and talked to us and we wound up signing with Universal".
 In 1999, a sampler CD with audio clips of six songs from The Better Life was released by Republic Records to promote the album.

 In June 2021, 3 Doors Down announced a tour to celebrate The Better Lifes twentieth anniversary.
 During the tour, the album was played in its entirety alongside songs from the band's other albums.
 The tour began in late June and ended in mid-October 2021.